-- the difficulties of commercialization, marketing and product manufacturing and overall strategy; - uncertainties of intellectual property position and strategy including new discoveries and patent filings; - our ability to attract and retain experienced and qualified key personnel and/or to find and utilize external sources of experience, expertise and scientific, medical and commercialization knowledge to complete product development and commercialization of new products; - the risks inherent in our estimates regarding the level of needed expenses, capital requirements and the availability of required additional financing at acceptable terms: - the impact of government laws and regulations including increased governmental control of healthcare and pharmaceuticals, resulting in direct price controls driving lower prices, other governmental regulations affecting cost requirements and structures for selling therapeutic or imaging products, and recent governmental legislation affecting other industries which may indirectly increase our costs of obtaining goods and services and our cost of capital; - the uncertain impact any resurgence of COVID-19 or another pandemic could have on our ability to advance our clinical programs and raise additional financing; - the cumulative impact of domestic and global inflation, volatility in financial markets and/or the potential for an economic recession increasing our costs of obtaining goods and services or making financing more difficult to obtain on acceptable terms or at all; - the uncertain impact of the Russia-Ukraine war or the Israel-Hamas war on our clinical material manufacturing expenses and timelines, as well as on general economic, trade and financial market conditions; and - uncertainty of our financial projections and operational timelines and the development of new competitive products and technologies.
+- the difficulties of commercialization, marketing and product manufacturing and overall strategy; - uncertainties of intellectual property position and strategy including new discoveries and patent filings; - our ability to attract and retain experienced and qualified key personnel and/or to find and utilize external sources of experience, expertise and scientific, medical and commercialization knowledge to complete product development and commercialization of new products; - the risks inherent in our estimates regarding the level of needed expenses, capital requirements and the availability of required additional financing at acceptable terms; - U.S. political leadership changes that may affect the economy and future laws, tariffs, and regulations or executive orders including increased or decreased governmental control of healthcare and pharmaceuticals, governmental regulations affecting cost requirements and structures for importing ingredients or products or selling therapeutic or imaging products, and governmental legislation, executive orders and/or tariffs affecting other industries which may indirectly increase our costs of obtaining goods and services and our cost of capital; - the uncertain impact of any COVID-19 resurgence or of another pandemic may have on our ability to advance our clinical programs and raise additional financing; - the cumulative impact of domestic and global inflation, volatility in financial markets and the potential for an economic recession, resulting in higher costs for obtaining goods and services and/or make financing more difficult to obtain on acceptable terms or at all; - the uncertain impact of the Russia-Ukraine war, the Israel-Hamas war, and/or any potential future conflicts on our clinical material manufacturing expenses and timelines, as well as on general political, economic, trade and financial market conditions; and - the uncertainty of our financial projections and operational timelines and the development of new competitive products and technologies.

-Although we believe that the risk assessments identified in such forward-looking statements are appropriate, we can give no assurance that such risks will materialize.
+Although we believe that the risk assessments identified in such forward-looking statements are appropriate, we can give no assurance whether such risks will materialize or that other risks will not materialize.
 Cautionary statements are disclosed in this Annual Report on Form 10-K, including without limitation statements in the section entitled "Item 1A - Risk Factors," addressing forward-looking statements.
 All subsequent written and oral forward-looking statements attributable to us or persons acting on our behalf are expressly qualified in their entirety by the cautionary statements.
 We undertake no obligation to update any statements made in this Annual Report on Form 10-K or elsewhere, including without limitation any forward-looking statements, except as required by law.